CSCfi/csc-user-guide/docs/apps/grass.md

 For GRASS commands to work in Puhti, you need to add `singularity_wrapper exec` before the GRASS commands.

-For example printing the instrucitons for the command grass74
+For example printing the instructions for the command grass74

 ```
 singularity_wrapper exec grass74 -h